BYD Auto: 2006–2020: New energy vehicle efforts and sales stagnation

-In 2008, Wang Chuanfu set a goal for the company to become the leader in the Chinese automotive market by 2015, and to become the largest car manufacturer globally by 2025.
+In 2008, Wang Chuanfu set a goal for the company to become the leader in the Chinese automotive market by 2015, and the largest car manufacturer globally by 2025.
 Wang stated that electric vehicles would serve as BYD's "stepping stone" to skip the development of internal combustion engine vehicles and facilitate the company's entry into international markets, including Europe and North America.

 The 2008 BYD F3DM at the BYD Museum.
 It is the first modern, mass-produced plug-in hybrid vehicle globally.

 In March 2008, the plug-in hybrid electric version of the BYD F3, the F3DM, was introduced as the world's first production model plug-in hybrid car at the Geneva Motor Show in Switzerland.
-Initially, the F3DM was offered in China as a fleet vehicle for governments, banks and other institutions, until retail sales started in March 2010 when the Chinese government started granting subsidies for new energy vehicles.
+Initially, the F3DM was offered in China as a fleet vehicle for governments, banks and other institutions, until retail sales started in March 2010 when the Chinese government started granting subsidies for new energy vehicles as part of the Government’s overall total R&D investment of 230 billion.
 The vehicle had low sales, with only 100 units sold by 2011.

 In January 2009, BYD introduced its first production battery electric vehicle, the e6 at the 2009 North American International Auto Show in Detroit.
 It is powered by a battery pack codenamed "Fe", which provides a claimed electric range of 400 km.
 While plans to sell the vehicle to the general public in the US were shelved, the company sold the e6 in the US as a fleet vehicle in a limited number.

 In May 2009, Volkswagen AG considered forming a partnership with BYD in the area of hybrids and electric vehicles, having signed a memorandum of understanding.
 Volkswagen withdrew from the partnership after conducting due diligence.